IBM/BluePic/README.md

 ## Getting Started

 ### 1. Create Bluemix Application and Services
-Click the Deploy to Bluemix button in order to create a Bluemix application in your account (it will prompt you to create one if you don't have one).
-It will automatically initialize all of the required services to run the application.
+Click the Deploy to Bluemix button below.
+It will create a Bluemix application in your account (it will prompt you to create one if you don't have one) and initialize the required services.
 <p align="center">
 <a href="https://bluemix.net/deploy?repository=https://github.com/rolandoasmat/MyBluemixApp.git"> <img src="https://bluemix.net/deploy/button.png" alt="Deploy to Bluemix"></a>
 </p>